mjiricka/quake-like-console/README.md

 ## Possible improvements

- * Avoiding linear search of all windows by caching window id somewhere?
+ - [ ] Avoiding linear search of all windows by caching window ID somewhere?
 (In root window as a property?)
- * Remembering window geometry when unmapping and seting it back when mapping.
+ - [ ] Remembering window geometry when unmapping and seting it back when mapping.
- * Getting command to run as a script parameter instead of hard-coded urxvt terminal.
+ - [ ] Getting command to run as a script parameter instead of hard-coded uRXVT terminal.
+ - [ ] Making it work with all EWMH compliant window managers.